mOctave/blended-ships/README.md

 ## Credits

 The Grackle name and splice was suggested by Banana Scone.
 The Rawalpindi splice was suggested by Zoura (Avian Geneticist).
 The Star General splice was suggested by Ebreus.
 The Ant splice was inspired by Zoura (Avian Geneticist).
+The Sunthief splice was suggested by Zoura (Avian Geneticist) and Darcy Manoel.

+For a complete list of image credits, see [the copyright file](copyright).